Shin Project

 Omamori

-Size: H 12" W 15" D 1.5" each
+H 12" W 15" D 1.5" each

-Material: fabric, wood, paper, gauche
+Fabric, wood, paper, gauche

 I embroidered symbols indicating dual reality or hidden connections that highlight the irony and controversy inherent in society.Using both sides of the same fabric as a pair also reflects the inextricably linked objects, facts, or hypotheses.
+I enclosed an object in my Omamori to not to be seen or to be.

-Size: H 12" W 15" D 1.5" each
+H 12" W 15" D 1.5" each

-Material: fabric, wood, paper, gauche
+Fabric, wood, paper, gauche

 I embroidered symbols indicating dual reality or hidden connections that highlight the irony and controversy inherent in society.Using both sides of the same fabric as a pair also reflects the inextricably linked objects, facts, or hypotheses.
+I enclosed an object in my Omamori to not to be seen or to be.

 "Charm for Health"